andoneve/laurawadden.github.io/public/pages/tor-hidden-services-for-beginners.md

 # Tor hidden services for beginners on MacOSX

 Here I describe how to setup a Tor hidden service on MacOSX in a beginner-friendly way.
+The steps aren't so different from other operating systems, so if you have Windows or Linux a lot of this will also work for you.
+To learn more about the Tor Hidden Services protocol and exactly how it works through rendesvous points, [read here](https://www.torproject.org/docs/hidden-services.html.en).

 The basic steps are: